tomblanchard/boilerplate/README.md

 #### If statements

-You can if variables exist like so:
+You can check if variables exist like so:

 ```html
 {{# if custom-variable }}